Aleksander Prystor: Early life

 Aleksander Prystor was born in Vilnius, now the capital of Lithuania and then called Vilna under the Russian Empire, to a railroad worker Feliks Prystor and Maria (née Olejnik).
 In 1894 he graduated from the Second High School in Vilna and began studying mathematics and physics at Imperial Moscow University.
 Lacking financial support from his family, Prystor lived in poverty.
 After graduation in 1900, he decided to study medicine at the University of Tartu.
 In the summer of 1902, he returned to Vilna, taking a job in a bank.
 Between November 1903 and September 1904, Prystor served in the 16th Sapper Battalion of the Imperial Russian Army.

 Sometime in the early 20th century, Prystor joined Polish Socialist Party, and became a close associate of Józef Piłsudski.
-In September 1903, he left Vilna, and went to Switzerland, to undergo military training, together with Pilsudski and other activists.
+In September 1903, he left Vilna, and went to Switzerland, to undergo military training, together with Piłsudski and other activists.
 In 1904 Prystor, together with Jozef Kwiatek, Walery Sławek and Boleslaw Jedrzejowski, organized public protests against the forcible draft of ethnic Poles into the Russian Army to fight in the Russo-Japanese War.
 Also, he constructed bombs which damaged the monument of Tsar Alexander III of Russia.

 In early 1905, Prystor became one of the leaders of the Combat Organization of the Polish Socialist Party.
 Using the pseudonym Katajama, he organized groups of activists in Warsaw, and in March of that year, he carried out the assassination of Russian Police Officer Karl Nolken.
 Later on, he participated in a number of raids of the Combat Organization, including bank robberies, terrorist attacks on soldiers and police officers and acts of sabotage.
 After the split in the party, he joined Polish Socialist Party – Revolutionary Faction, and in 1906 left Congress Poland for Kraków, located at that time in Austrian Galicia.
 On June 18, 1906, Prystor married Janina Bakun, a fellow member of the Combat Organization.

 On September 26, 1908, Prystor was one of the participants of the legendary Bezdany raid.
 At the same time, he was actively involved in the activities of the Union of Active Struggle.
 On March 28, 1912, in Warsaw, Prystor was arrested by the Okhrana.
 After two years of imprisonment in Warsaw Citadel, he was in 1914 sentenced to 7 years of exile, and sent to prison in Oryol.
 Released after the February Revolution (March 17, 1917), he continued working for the Polish Socialist Party.

 After the capture of Minsk by the Imperial German Army (May 1918), Prystor came to Warsaw, to join Polish Military Organisation.
 Together with other activists, he prepared the assassination of General Hans Hartwig von Beseler, but the attack was cancelled.
 On November 10, 1918, Prystor was among the officials who welcomed Józef Piłsudski at Warszawa Główna railway station.

-Prystor was the godfather of Pilsudski's first daughter, Wanda, born on 7 February 1918.
+Prystor was the godfather of Piłsudski's first daughter, Wanda, born on 7 February 1918.